drupallerina/docker-lamp/README.md

 # docker-lamp
-This repository contains an easy to customize local development environment containing php5, apache and mysql, built with docker.
+This repository contains an easy to customize local development environment containing php5, apache, mysql and phpmyadmin, built with docker.

 ## Requirements
 Getting this to run, requires: